T4 Test | What is a t4 test (thyroid disease)?

 {{cta(‘341b34ed-ddca-464c-9750-596be6a17930’)}}

-PURPOSE OF A T4 TEST and how to prepare
+PURPOSE OF A T4 TEST and How to Prepare

 The main purpose of a T4 test is, of course, to check the health of your thyroid!
 Usually, people with low/high thyroid tests will also experience high/low TSH levels.
 For more information about TSH, we discuss it in the above linked hypothyroid blog article, as well in this article about TSH and TSH tests.